Review: Evidence of abuse ignored at Ohio State

 He killed himself in 2005.
 No one has publicly defended him.

-Ohio State said it will review the findings about the medical board investigation.
-The school had been forced to redact those references from the investigation it released in May but has said its goal is to share an unredacted version of the report.
+Ohio State said it would review the findings about the medical board investigation.
+The school had been forced to redact those references from the investigation it released in May but has said its goal was to share an unredacted version of the report.

 Information from ESPN's Mark Schlabach and The Associated Press was used in this report.